 |An RNA nucleotide||A DNA nucleotide|

-- DNA and RNA nucleotides are built around 5-carbon sugars (see region “2” in the table above).
-Remember that in the type of structural formula shown above the carbon atoms are implied: you have to imagine them at every angle vertex where an element isn’t specified (such as N or P).
+- DNA and RNA nucleotides are both built around 5-carbon sugars (see region “2” in the table above).
 The sugar in an RNA nucleotide (the one on the left) is called ribose.
 The sugar in DNA is deoxyribose.
 If you look at the sugars, you can see how these names work.
 Ribose has hydroxyl groups (—OH) attached to its 3′ and 2′ carbons.
 In deoxyribose, the 2′ carbon has a hydrogen atom in place of the hydroxyl group.
 With one less oxygen, the name changes from ribose to deoxyribose.

 - Attached to the 5′ carbon in both deoxyribose and ribose is a phosphate group (at “1”).
 The phosphate group is what makes these molecules acidic (the “A” in both DNA and RNA stands for “acid”).
 The negative charges on the oxygens are what’s left after protons have been donated to the surrounding solution.

 - Attached to the 1′ carbon is one of four nitrogenous bases.
+These bases are the informational part of DNA and RNA, and allow these molecules to encode information.
 They’re bases because they have an amino group attached to them (at “4”), and that amino group absorbs protons from a solution, raising the pH.
-They’re nitrogenous because they have a lot of nitrogen atoms.
-Some of these nitrogenous bases have two nitrogen rings (like adenine, shown below), but some have one.
-We’ll see why that’s important below.
+They’re nitrogenous because they have lots of nitrogen atoms.

 - The bases in DNA are adenine, thymine, cytosine, and guanine, represented by the letters A, T, C, and G.